March 2017 Newsletter

 This now includes academic career opportunities.
 Click here to review post-doctoral and other career opportunities submitted to IASLC.
 If you have an academic career opportunity, please email it to firstname.lastname@example.org.

 We also post opportunities when we receive information from grantors.
-We currently have two funding opportunities:
+We currently have four funding opportunities:

 These opportunities are available to applicants from all countries.
 Click here to learn more.

-February 2017: The IASLC and the Journal of Thoracic Oncology (JTO) are pleased to present the Editor's Choice each month to highlight certain articles of interest.
-The selected articles will be made available to the public for a limited time upon printing.
-The articles below from the February 2017 issue of the JTO are free for three months.
+March 2017: The IASLC and the Journal of Thoracic Oncology (JTO) are pleased to present the Editor's Choice each month to highlight certain articles of interest.
+The articles below from the March 2017 issue of the JTO are free for three months.
 Please share with your colleagues around the globe!

 Alex A. Adjei, MD, PhD

-The following article was selected from the JTO by the IASLC Communications Committee to be promoted to the media and the public with press releases that were released at the time of online publication (Published Ahead of Print).
+The following article was selected from the JTO by the IASLC Communications Committee to be promoted to the media and the public with a press release that was released at the time of online publication (Published Ahead of Print).

-To read more IASLC press releases, please visit IASLC Research Articles.
-These press releases are also announced via social media, so please follow IASLC on Twitter, LinkedIn, and Facebook to stay up to date on the latest scientific topics.
-Also please follow the JTO on Twitter and Facebook.
+To read more IASLC press releases, please visit the IASLC Research Articles.
+These press releases are also announced via social media, so please follow the IASLC on Twitter, LinkedIn and Facebook to stay up to date on the latest scientific topics.
+Also, please follow the JTO on Twitter and Facebook.

-All members whose memberships expired December 31, 2016, will begin to receive member renewal notices.
+All members whose memberships expired on December 31, 2016, will receive member renewal notices.
 If you chose a multi-year membership in 2016, your membership will continue uninterrupted.

 We encourage all members to renew early to ensure that there is no interruption of benefits such as JTO delivery and online access.
 Please review the single-year and multi-year options available to you!